 2. While this was going on, Dad and I started to dream up a way to get the PS1000 headers and exhaust cans to work.
 I incorrectly thought they would be a bolt on, but I couldn't be farther from the truth.
 The best compromise we could come up with was a design with two separate pipes, no crossover, exiting out the right hand side of the bike.
 You can see in the first pic the rear header cut and tack-welded to clear the rear shock.

-3. It took a rediculous amount of time, but over the course of 2 days we got the two pipes to the state you see here.
 You can see the steel upper mount (which I hope doubles as a mount for the rear licence plate, and the temporary alloy mount which is attached to the footpeg brace.
 It was very tedious to get the pipes symmetrical in terms of their angle, and roughly close to their orientation towards the rear of the bike.

 4. The rear upper exhaust hanger is pictured below -- it is long to allow some flex in the design -- too short would have been too stout, and vibration may lead to cracking rather than flexing.